willemliu/universal-comments/README.md

 When you pass a canonical URL then your comments will be attached to that specific URL.

+## Circles

+You can administer your circles by navigating to:

+-   `localhost:3000/circles`

 ## Admin

 You can administer all your own comments by navigating to: